pnp/powerfx-samples/samples/regex-functions/README.md

 ---
 ## Minimal Path to Awesome

+* Go to the solution folder and download the .MSAPP file
+* Use the .msapp file using File > Open > Browse in Power Apps Studio.

+## Using the Soure Code
+  You can also use the Power Apps Source Code tool to unpack the code using these steps:
 * Clone the repository to a local drive
 * Pack the source files back into .msapp file:
   * [Power Apps Tooling Usage](https://github.com/microsoft/PowerApps-Language-Tooling)